 EIN application information is available in this file.
 Each year, the list of participating chapters and states must be updated for additions, deletions and address/contact corrections.
 In addition to needing an EIN for financial institutions and IRS records, you would need to have it in order to apply for a bulk mail permit.

 Please note that while the copy of the 1979 letter granting chapters and states inclusion under National NOW’s group exemption is valid, some of the information is no longer current.
 For example, the cut off for filing a Form 990 was $10,000 in 1979, but currently is $25,000.

-If you have any questions about NOW’s tax status, please contact the Chapter and State Development Department at the NOW Action Center at (202) 628-8669 or firstname.lastname@example.org.
+If you have any questions about NOW’s tax status, please contact our Chapter Services Specialist at (202) 628-8669 or email@example.com.